russsiq/domain-driven-hexagon/README.md

 ### Other recommendations

 - If translations of error messages to other languages is needed, consider storing those error messages in a separate object/class rather than inline string literals.
 This will make it easier to implement localization by adding conditional getters.
 Also, it is usually better to store all localization in a single place, for example, having a single file/folder for all messages that need translation, and then import them where needed.
 It is easier to add new translations when all of your messages are in one place rather then scattered across the app.
-- You can use "Problem Details for HTTP APIs" standard for returned exceptions, described in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807).
-Read more about this standard: [REST API Error Handling - Problem Details Response](https://blog.restcase.com/rest-api-error-handling-problem-details-response/)
+- You can use "Problem Details for HTTP APIs" standard for returned exceptions, described in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807). **Подробнее об этом**: [REST API Error Handling - Problem Details Response](https://blog.restcase.com/rest-api-error-handling-problem-details-response/)
 - By default in NodeJS Error objects are not serialized properly when sending plain objects to external processes.
 Consider creating a `toJSON()` method so it can be easily sent to other processes as a plain object. (see example in [exception.base.ts](src/libs/exceptions/exception.base.ts)).
 But keep in mind not to return a stack trace when in production.

-Example files:
+**Примеры**:

 - [exception.base.ts](src/libs/exceptions/exception.base.ts) - Exception abstract base class
 - [argument-invalid.exception.ts](src/libs/exceptions/argument-invalid.exception.ts) - Generic exception class example
 - Check [exceptions](src/libs/exceptions) folder to see more examples (some of them are exceptions from other languages like C# or Java)

-Read more:
+**Подробнее об этом**:

 - [Better error handling in JavaScript](https://iaincollins.medium.com/error-handling-in-javascript-a6172ccdf9af)
 - ["Secure by design" Chapter 9: Handling failures securely](https://livebook.manning.com/book/secure-by-design/chapter-9/)